trdischat/ora-syntax/README.md

-# Online Research Assistant (ORA)
+# Online Repository Assistant (ORA)

-This is an unofficial language extension to facilitate the development of templates to be used with the [Online Research Assistant (ORA)](https://ora-extension.com/) genealogy research tool.
+This is an unofficial language extension to facilitate the development of templates to be used with the [Online Repository Assistant (ORA)](https://ora-extension.com/) genealogy research tool.
+This project is not associated with John Cardinal, Online Repository Assistant, or Family History Hosting.
+Any support questions should be directed to the project GitHub site as [described](#contributing) below.

 ## Features

-- Syntax highlighting for ORA templates, allowing formatting of all brackets, operators, field names, transforms and their parameters, and auto type control sequences.
+- Syntax highlighting for ORA templates, providing formatting for all brackets, operators, field names, library template parameters, ORA transforms and their parameters, and auto type control sequences.
-- Hover tooltips provide reference information and examples for all ORA transforms.
+- Hover tooltips provide syntax, reference information, and examples for all ORA transforms.

 ## Installation

 When released, this extension will be available on the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=trdishat.ora-syntax).

 ## Usage

+The primary use case for this tool is editing the template text as it appears in the OraSettings page.
+The language extension is not designed to directly edit exported Collections or Library Templates, as those are JSON files.
+To use this extension, copy the text of a template from the OraSettings page into a new text file in your VS Code workspace and use the `.ora-template` file extension when naming the file.
+The file type should be detected and the template text will be highlighted as you edit it.

 ### Syntax Highlighting